 Take it To the Woods

-Everything You Need to Know Before Trail Running
+All the Tips and Gear You Need to Transition Into Trail Running

-Trail running has long been a part of the everyman’s life in active cities such at Santa Fe and Denver, but it’s now becoming a trend, even in cities that have less access to great trails like New York City.
+Trail running has long been a part of the everyman’s life in active cities such at Santa Fe and Denver, but it’s now becoming a trend, even in urban areas that have less access to great trails such as New York City.

 When push comes to shove, all you really need to go trail running is a pair of sneakers and nature, of course.
 But to make sure you’re properly set for the challenge, we chatted with a few experts to get you prepped and geared up.
-There’s a lot out there to choose from.
+There’s a lot out there to choose from, after all.

-To find out what gear you need, and what gear you don’t, we tapped two experts in the trail running field: Golden Harper, founder of Altra and Scott Jurek, an ultra runner who recently nagged the title of the FKT (that’s fastest known time in runner-speak) on the Appalachian Trail and Bryan Dayton, a Brooks Off-Road Runner and finisher at the 2018 Leadville 100 (one of the most prestigious ultra-running races).
+To find out what gear you need, and what gear you don’t, we tapped three experts in the trail running field: Golden Harper, founder of Altra, Scott Jurek, an ultra runner who recently nagged the title of the FKT (that’s fastest known time in runner-speak) on the Appalachian Trail and Bryan Dayton, a Brooks Off-Road Runner and finisher at the 2018 Leadville 100 (one of the most prestigious ultra-running races).

 Running is running — there’s not a ton you need to know.
-But in the trail running world, there are some things that can sound intimidating.
-Here are a few terms to know, so you can feel like an expert before you even get started.
+But in the trail running world, some terms can sound intimidating.
+Familiarize yourself with the following info and you’ll feel like an expert before you even get started.

 Right of Way: You’ll come across a variety of groups of people on the trail, and it’s best to know who to move over for.
 Cyclists yield to runners and runners yield to hikers.